paluigi/sdmx/doc/walkthrough.rst

 =============

 Working with statistical data often includes some or all of the following steps.
-:mod:`pandaSDMX` builds on SDMX features to make the steps straightforward:
+:mod:`sdmx` builds on SDMX features to make the steps straightforward:

 1. Choose a data provider.
-      :mod:`pandaSDMX` provides a built-in list of :doc:`sources`.
+      :mod:`sdmx` provides a built-in list of :doc:`sources`.
 2. Investigate *what data is available*.
-      Using :mod:`pandaSDMX`, download the catalogue of data flows available from the data provider and select a data flow for further inspection.
+      Using :mod:`sdmx`, download the catalogue of data flows available from the data provider and select a data flow for further inspection.
 3. Understand *what form* the data comes in.
-      Using :mod:`pandaSDMX`, download structure and metadata on the selected data flow and the data it contains, including the data structure definition, concepts, codelists and content constraints.
+      Using :mod:`sdmx`, download structure and metadata on the selected data flow and the data it contains, including the data structure definition, concepts, codelists and content constraints.
 4. Decide *what data is required*.
-      Using :mod:`pandaSDMX`, analyze the structural metadata, by directly inspecting objects or converting them to :mod:`pandas` types.
+      Using :mod:`sdmx`, analyze the structural metadata, by directly inspecting objects or converting them to :mod:`pandas` types.
 5. Download the actual data.
-      Using :mod:`pandaSDMX`, specify the needed portions of the data from the data flow by constructing a selection ('key') of series and a period/time range.
+      Using :mod:`sdmx`, specify the needed portions of the data from the data flow by constructing a selection ('key') of series and a period/time range.
       Then, retrieve the data using :meth:`Request.get`.
 6. Analyze or manipulate the data.
       Convert to :mod:`pandas` types using :func:`pandasmdx.to_pandas` and use the result in further Python code and scripts.